 Bring the tried-and-tested medicine from home that you know works for your child, rather than playing roulette with new brands.
 For my kids, I always bought baby Nurofen and Calpol for fevers; savlon (the dry spray is good for little cuts on tiny toes if they are in and out of the water) and gripe water for Max when he had colic - although alternatives in India are available.

-There is a fantastic ayurvedic (Indian holistic medicine) and homeopathic pharmacy called Union in Mapusa (see location here) ; this is a great place to stock up on homeopathic treatments and creams.
-My friend Alexandra who is an acupuncturist with a 10-year-old daughter here swears by the Apis Meluca cream and globules for insect bites; arnica cream is great for bruises and they have a good homeopathic starter kit which is a great travel set.
-Naveena who worked as a midwife here in Goa for many years recommends a travel kit including Nux Vomica (sickness), hypericum (cuts), arnica (bruises) and aconite (for onset of colds).
-And for stressed out mums, there is always Rescue Remedy!
-My all time favourite solution is Kailash Jeevan – an ointment for every cut, scratch, pimple, unidentified sore or rash!
+There is a fantastic ayurvedic (Indian holistic medicine) and homoeopathic pharmacy called Union in Mapusa (see location here); this is a great place to stock up on homoeopathic treatments and creams.
+My friend Alexandra who is an acupuncturist with a 10-year-old daughter here swears by the Apis Meluca cream and globules for insect bites; arnica cream is great for bruises and they have a good homoeopathic starter kit which is a great travel set.
+Naveena who worked as a midwife here in Goa for many years recommends a travel kit including Nux Vomica (sickness), hypericum (cuts), arnica (bruises) and aconite (for the onset of colds).
+And for stressed-out mums, there is always Rescue Remedy!
+My all-time favourite solution is Kailash Jeevan – an ointment for every cut, scratch, pimple, unidentified sore or rash!
 It’s available in most general stores as well as pharmacies.
 People buy it by the armload to take home with them.
 Calendula powder is also available at the pharmacy for prickly heat or other rashes.

-Rehydration salts (or diarolites) are essential for keeping your kids hydrated – there are some orange flavoured ones here but I found the blackcurrent flavour ones in the uk went down much better with both my kids.
+Rehydration salts (or diarolites) are essential for keeping your kids hydrated – there are some orange flavoured ones here but I found the black currant flavour ones in the UK went down much better with both my kids.
 We also swear by coconuts, they are readily available on most streets and markets and there is nothing more fun than trying to find the biggest one in the pile!